nielsgl/llm-radio/README.md

 ## Usage

 1.  **Run the Servers:**
-    Use the `run-servers` tool to start both the API and DNS servers concurrently.
+    Use the `servers` command to start both the API and DNS servers concurrently.
     ```bash
-    uv run run-servers
+    uv run servers
     ```

 2.  **Query via the Chat Interface:**
-    Launch the Gradio client with the `chat` tool.
+    Launch the Gradio client with the `chat` command.
     ```bash
     uv run chat
     ```